top of page

 © Thy Nguyễn

-Hồng Anh Nguyễn is a queer German-Vietnamese writer, director, and editor currently based in Frankfurt am Main and Ho Chi Minh City.
-Her work focuses on exploring the tension, tenderness and intimacy inherent in encounters between people, often strangers.
+Hồng Anh Nguyễn is a queer writer, director, and editor.
+She is currently based in Frankfurt am Main and Hanoi, working across Germany and Vietnam.

 Hồng Anh directed documentaries for EST Eastern Standard Times, highlighting the voices of modern Vietnamese women.